Matthew Fitzpatrick, one of the most exciting young players in the game, will compete in the 2019 SMBC Singapore Open.

 The event is jointly sanctioned by the Asian Tour and Japan Golf Tour Organization.

 Tickets for the US$1 million event are on sale via APACTix.
 Children below the age of 12 can access the event for free access – a move aimed at encouraging more juniors to come and watch the golf.

-Hospitality tickets are also on sale, but limited quantity available.
-More information about tickets is available here.
+Hospitality tickets are also on sale, but only a limited quantity available.

 Fitzpatrick has won in every season since making it through Europe’s Qualifying School in 2014 and his victory in the European Masters in Switzerland saw him become the first player since Spain’s Seve Ballesteros (40 years ago) to successfully defend that title.